 July 26, 2019 9:00 am

-A small kitchen have a lot more potential than you may think, so don’t let the limited amount of space hold you back – embrace it and make the most out of the space you do have.
+A small kitchen has a lot more potential than you may think, so don’t let the limited amount of space hold you back – embrace it and make the most out of the space you do have.

 Here are some tips to make your kitchen feel bigger and less cluttered: